 If Dan Brown is ever going to write a book about these tangled theories, please remember where you read it first.
 Come to think of it, this article is getting out of hand already and I might as well tackle the book myself.

 That evening, I have no reason not to meet with the dentist lady, which turns out to be a huge waste of time.
-During dinner, she answers her phone 8 times, makes 3 calls and plays with the phone 22 times while I try to ask her about life in Georgia.
+During dinner, she answers her phone 8 times, makes 3 calls and plays with the gadget 22 times while I try to ask her about life in Georgia.

 The next evening, I am going to meet two Iranian girls (more about them in chapter 41), neither of whom will undertake any of these incivilities, not once.